All Episodes

 I mean, isn't that kind of what's going on here in Indiana?

-I mean, uh, who started this?
+I mean, who started this?

-I don't know who started.
+I don't know who's.

-All I know is that back in 1993, Bill Clinton signed a religious protection act, freedom from discrimination, whatever it is.
+All I know is that back in 1993, Bill Clinton signed a Religious Protection Act, Freedom from Discrimination, whatever it is.

-R FFA, I don't even know the title of it, but we all know what I'm talking about.
+RFFA, I don't even know the title of it, but we all know what I'm talking about.

-The Democrats were up there celebrating that.
+The Democrats were up to this celebrating that.

-Democrats authored that.
+The Democrats authored that.

 I don't know what would happen.